Tensor Methods for Nonlinear Matrix Completion: Introduction

-More specifically, let $\X \in \R^{\d \times \N}$ be a matrix whose columns lie in a low-dimensional algebraic variety $\Vstar$ (not necessarily linear).
-Such matrices will be called {\em low algebraic dimension} (LAD) matrices.
-Matrix completion refers to the problem of recovering $\X$ from an observation consisting of a subset of its entries.
-This problem is well understood in the case of low-rank matrices, in which the columns lie in a low-dimensional subspace---this is the so-called {\em low rank matrix completion} (LRMC) problem \cite{candes-tao,recht}.
-We call the more general problem of completing LAD matrices {\em low algebraic dimension matrix completion} (LADMC). {\em Unions of subspaces} (UoS) are a special case of algebraic varieties \cite{ongie,gpca}, and a number of approaches to matrix completion for the UoS model have been proposed \cite{hrmc,infoTheoretic,kGROUSE,ssp14,ewzf,GSSC,mixture}.
-Most of these algorithms involve iterating between clustering and completion steps, and little can be guaranteed about their performance\footnote{The one exception we are aware of is a recent pre-print \cite{tsakiris2018ssc} that gives performance guarantees for two modifications of the sparse subspace clustering algorithm to the missing data case introduced in \cite{ewzf}}.
-However, recently \cite{ongie} proposed a new approach based on lifting the problem to a higher-dimensional representation (\eg tensor or polynomial expansions of the columns of $\X$).
-The algorithm in \cite{ongie} can be interpreted as alternating between LRMC in the lifted representation and {\em unlifting} this low-rank representation back to the original representation (\ie solving for a {\em pre-image} matrix) to obtain a completion of the original matrix.
-This approach appears to provide good results in practice, but two problems were unresolved: \begin{itemize} \item The {\em unlifting} step is highly nonlinear and non-convex, and so little can be proved about its accuracy or correctness. \item While \cite{ongie} provides an intuitive explanation for the potential of the approach (based on a degrees of freedom argument) and why it may succeed in cases where LRMC fails, a rigorous argument is lacking. \end{itemize} This paper addresses both issues.
-We provide sampling conditions in the original representation that guarantee uniqueness of the low-rank solution in the lifted representation.
-We also propose a new LADMC algorithm that uses a simple {\em unlifting} step based on the singular value decomposition (SVD).
-Experiments show that the new algorithm performs as well or better than state-of-the-art methods in the popular case of the UoS model, and outperforms the algorithm proposed in \cite{ongie} for the same task.
+Recently \cite{ongie} proposed a new LADMC approach based on lifting the problem to a higher-dimensional representation using polynomial expansions of the columns of $\X$.
+The algorithm in \cite{ongie} can be interpreted as alternating between LRMC in the lifted representation and {\em unlifting} this low-rank representation back to the original representation to obtain a completion of the original matrix.
+This approach appears to provide good results in practice, but two problems were unresolved: \begin{itemize} \item The ``unlifting" step is highly nonlinear and non-convex, and so little can be proved about its accuracy or correctness. \item While \cite{ongie} provides an intuitive explanation for the potential of the approach (based on a degrees of freedom argument) and why it may succeed in cases where LRMC fails, a rigorous argument is lacking. \end{itemize} This paper addresses both issues.
+To address the first point, we propose a new LADMC algorithm based on an explicit tensorization of the data.
+Specifically, let the \emph{tensorized representation} of a matrix be another matrix where each column is the vectorized $p$-fold Kronecker product of the same column of the original matrix with itself\footnote{\edit{The tensorized representation could also be formally viewed as a $(p+1)$-way tensor, for which low-rank tensor completion techniques could be brought to bear (e.g., \cite{gandy2011tensor}).
+However, in this work we focus on a matrix flattening of the tensorized representation, since our approach only exploits linear relationships between the columns of the tensorized representation.}}.
+If the original matrix has missing entries, then we treat an entry in its tensorized representation as missing if it cannot be formed from products of observed entries of $\X$ (\ie if one or more of the factors making up the product is missing in $\X$).
+Our algorithm consists of three steps: (1) form the tensorized representation of the original matrix with missing entries, (2) apply standard LRMC to the tensorized representation to recover its missing entries, (3) map each completed column of the tensorized matrix back to the original domain by applying a simple column-wise ``de-tensorization'' step based on a rank-one (truncated) singular value decomposition.
+Provided the completion in step (2) is correct, then step (3) is guaranteed to recover the correct original column.
+See Figure \ref{fig:schematic} for a schematic and Algorithm \ref{ladmcAlg} for further details.
+We present both iterative and non-iterative versions of this algorithm, and experiments showing that its performance is as good or better than state-of-the-art methods in the popular case of the union of subspaces model.